OutSystems/docs-support/src/error/inbl/inbl-api-00004.md

 ---
-summary:
+summary: User with username <Username> was not found.
 tags:
-en_title: OS-INBL-API-00004
 ---

-# OS-INBL-API-00004 - User with username 'Username' was not found.
+# OS-INBL-API-00004

 ## Error message